webuimaker/chetan/content/about/_index.md

 ---
-title: "Meet the Founder of ISCON Statistics"
+title: "Meet the Founder"
 date: 2018-09-29T14:43:10+06:00
 description : "This is meta description"
-header: Know more about ISCON Statistics
+header: Know more about ISCON
 section1:
   heading: What drive us
   text: "The cornerstone of our progress in scientific frontiers is systematic research.
 Through it, we are able to advance our knowledge and expertise like never before.
 The advancements in computing and a exponential increase in the amount of data have placed a huge responsibility on statistical sciences to be transparent and accurate.
 Now, statisticians has a crucial role to play in the development of 'good scientific practices' for the larger benefit of society. <br> <br> Statistics is a powerful tool for describing, summarising, and deriving inferences from the data.
 But at the same time, it has been used inappropriately for publishing research with inaccurate methodologies, poor-quality reporting and misleading conclusions.
 Many businesses and organisations  make decisions based on these unreliable research findings,which is detrimental to our society and ultimately damages people's trust in the scientific research.
 Prof Doug Altman, eminent statistician from the University of Oxford rightly said in the Editorial of ‘The Scandal of Poor Medical Research (1994) that-"